-At the core of respiratory protection lies the principle of establishing a physical barrier between the wearer and the surrounding ambient air.
-To achieve this, various types of respiratory protection equipment are available, tailored to specific risks and circumstances.
-Allow us to elucidate the functionality of Arbin Kite air hoods for you.
+Respiratory protection fundamentally involves creating a physical barrier between the wearer and the ambient air.
+A range of equipment tailored to specific risks and circumstances is available for this purpose.
+Let us explain the functionality of Arbin Kite air hoods.

 The all-in-one respiratory protection solution

-The particle filter (also known as a P3 filter) positioned at the back purifies the air, which then passes through a duct at the top of the device before being blown into the facepiece.
+The particle filter, or P3 filter, located at the back, cleans the air.
+This purified air then moves through a duct at the top before being directed into the face piece.

 Constant air flow to ensure comfort and safety

-Arbin Kite respirators maintain a constant flow of air while in use; electronic programming ensures that the air flow is maintained at 160 litres/minute.
-This is enough to supply the user with an adequate quantity of air to keep a slight overpressure in the facepiece, even when working in hot conditions or carrying out heavy duties.
+Arbin Kite respirators maintain a constant flow of air while in use; electronic programming ensures that air flow is maintained at 160 litres/minute.
+This is enough to supply the user with an adequate quantity of air to keep a slight overpressure in the face piece, even when working in hot conditions or carrying out heavy duties.

 Comfortable and easy to use